RickeyMessick/media-playback-speed/readme.txt

 Download and extract the zip file or clone this repo to your WordPress plugins directory.
 Alternatively use the plugin directory to find and install this plugin.

 == Changelog ==
+= 1.1.9 =
+More graphics iteration...
+This time to honestly reflect that 2x is the maximum currently provided

 = 1.1.8 =
 Spell Daron name correctly in the graphics :facepalm: